Shopping for durable, easy-to-use garden tools can be quite challenging, especially when you’re faced with so many options.

 - Multiple uses, such as gardening, raking leaves, clearing hay, and more.

 - Easy to attach to your tractor.

-- Some customers reported it came with missing pieces.
+- Some customers reported it came with missing written instructions.

 |Head width||60 inches|